-This is my gluten free solution last week’s stuffed shells.
-You’ll notice it’s also pasta-free but trust me – this “cheesy” cashew filling – tastes just as indulgent.
+This is my gluten free solution to last week’s stuffed shells.
+You’ll notice it’s also pasta-free but trust me, this “cheesy” cashew filling tastes just as indulgent.

 This little creation was a total happy accident… while I was shopping, I had filled my cart with everything necessary for the stuffed shells, with one ingredient left to go: the shells.
 And just my luck, no shells.
 I figured, I’d go searching for them somewhere else the next day.
 But when I got home I noticed a lonely cabbage in my fridge and voilà.

 When I remade these (for this post) I found this beautiful savoy cabbage, but regular large green cabbage leaves worked just as well.
 Large halves of chard leaves (without the stems) were also delicious.
 In the summer, I’ll roll this filling with thin strips of zucchini or eggplant.

 I grated a little bit of pecorino on top for a bit of a cheesy crust (but if you’re vegan just leave that off).

 - 1.5 cups cashews, soak overnight & drain

 - 2 tablespoons lemon juice

 - 2 tablespoons ume vinegar (or sub more lemon + salt)